cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/MWAA.md

   - Under <font color=red> Permissions, </font>
     - ![mwaa-permissions-1024x361](https://i.imgur.com/tz09fDs.png)
-    - configure the **permissions** that will be used by environment to <font color=blue> access the DAGs, write logs, and run DAGs accessing other AWS resources </font>
+    - configure the **permissions** that will be used by environment to <font color=LightSlateBlue> access the DAGs, write logs, and run DAGs accessing other AWS resources </font>
     - choose the role to use as the execution role.
     - To have Amazon MWAA create a role for this environment, choose Create new role.
       - You must have permission to create IAM roles to use this option.